 * Ottawa Auditorium.
 Opening in 1923, this was the last home of the original Ottawa Senators.
 It hosted the clinching game of the 1924 Stanley Cup Finals, because the Montreal Canadiens asked for it since their new Forum hadn't yet been built.
 The Senators won the Cup there in 1927.

 It seated 7,500 people for hockey, but could be expanded to 10,000 for concerts, and was sold out for 2 shows by Elvis Presley early in his career, on April 3, 1957.
 Lots of early rockers played the Auditorium, including Buddy Holly, Ray Charles, and Ottawa native Paul Anka.
-The Rolling Stones played it in 1964, and Bob Dylan in 1966.
+The Rolling Stones played it on their 1st North American tour in 1964, and Bob Dylan did so in 1966.
 The last event there was a concert by, appropriately, Guy Lombardo & His Royal Canadians, in Canada's Centennial year of 1967.